Cray-HPE/docs-csm/upgrade/1.2/README.md

 - [Stage 5 - Perform NCN Personalization](Stage_5.md)
 - [Return to Main Page and Proceed to *Validate CSM Health*](../index.md#validate_csm_health)

-**`Important:`** Take note of the below content for troubleshooting purposes, in the event that issues are encountered during the upgrade process.
+**Important:** Take note of the below content for troubleshooting purposes, in the event that issues are encountered during the upgrade process.

-<a name="relevant-troubleshooting-links-for-upgrade-related-issues"></a>

 ## Relevant Troubleshooting Links for Upgrade-Related Issues